CharlesJub/CharlesJub.github.io/index.md

 # About Me

-Analytics graduate student at the [Institute for Advanced Analytics](https://analytics.ncsu.edu) with a BS in Computer Science and hands-on experience from collegiate sports analytics.
-Mostly working in Python, R, and SQL, I combine technical expertise with practical applications in data science.
-I'm passionate about creative problem-solving, particularly in feature engineering where discovering new perspectives in data can dramatically improve model performance.
-In my free time by watching hockey games, hiking trails, and reading (typically fantasy) books[1].
+Analytics graduate student at the [Institute for Advanced Analytics](https://analytics.ncsu.edu) with a BS in Computer Science and hands-on experience in collegiate sports analytics.
+Mainly working in Python, R, and SQL, I combine technical expertise with practical applications in data science.
+I'm passionate about creative problem-solving, particularly in feature engineering, where discovering new perspectives in data can dramatically improve model performance.
+I watch hockey games, hike trails, and read (typically fantasy) books in my free time.

 # My Projects